msoe.edu > OP > Instructions

 Finding Data Files

-Some of the programming problems in this competition may require data files.
+Some of the programming problems in this competition require data files.
 These files should be present in the folder specified below in order to be found when the program runs.
 All required files will be available from this link.
-When you click a particular file on this page, if your browser displays the file rather than opening the download dialog, then go Back to the data page, right-click the file name and select the Save link [or target] as...option.
+When you click a particular file on this page, if your browser displays the file rather than opening the download dialog, then go Back to the data page, right-click the file name and select the Save link [or target] as... option.
 Complete the Save as dialog box to save the file in the project folder and click Save to save the file.
 Data files must be used exactly as they are provided and/or described in the problem statement.
-You may not add or remove lines or reformat the contents of these files in any way.
-These files will be used in this same format for evaluating your program.
+You may not add or remove lines or reformat the contest.
+The same format will be used when scoring.
 DO NOT cut and paste the files from the browser window; use the Save link feature to ensure that you get the entire file in its proper form.

 Where to store your data files